jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 tags: ["GraphQL", "Architecture", "Services", "Data Layer", "TypeScript"]
 ---

-A few months ago I wrote an article about my architectural concerns about how to deal with many of the issues that arise on a GraphQL production system.
-My work on this topic continued on the next months and I was able to put a working system on a not high-volume but highly critical production system.
+A few months ago I wrote an article on my architectural concerns about how to deal with many of the issues that arise on a GraphQL production system.
+My work on this topic continued over the next few months and I was able to build a working system in a low-volume but highly critical production system.

-After my learnings with building this system, I was able to create a mature mental image about how a GraphQL data layer that pulls data from multiple databases and services at the same time should work and decided to start the development of a small Typescript microframework that leveraged the use of this concepts.
+From what I learned by building this system, I was able to create a mature mental model about how a GraphQL data layer that pulls data from multiple databases and services at the same time should work, and decided to start the development of a small Typescript microframework that leveraged the use of these concepts.

 <hr>

-This article has the objective of presenting a motivating example for creating such GraphQL framework that simplifies the workload of creating data layer backends for services architectures.
+The goal of this article is to present a motivating example for creating a GraphQL framework that simplifies the workload of creating data layer backends for services architectures.

-Throughout this article, we will discuss the implementation of a data layer of a straightforward blog system that has three entities: `Post`, `Comment` and `User`.
+Throughout this article, we will discuss the implementation of a data layer for a straightforward blog system that has three entities: `Post`, `Comment` and `User`.

-We'll follow a deductive approach where we introduce prior knowledge and after finding issues we propose solutions.
-After this, we'll present the conclusions and present a brief introduction to the characteristics of what we need in our framework.
+We'll follow a deductive approach where we introduce prior knowledge, and after finding issues we propose solutions.
+At the end, we'll present the conclusions and provide a brief introduction to the characteristics needed in our framework.

 ## Prior Knowledge

-Before starting, we must visit what's available right now for working with GraphQL backends.
+Before starting, we'll touch on what's available right now for working with GraphQL backends.

 ### GraphQL

-It's expected that the reader is at least familiar with the GraphQL notation and some knowledge about how to write a query.
-The [official documentation](https://graphql.org) and [this cheatsheet](https://wehavefaces.net/graphql-shorthand-notation-cheatsheet-17cd715861b6) as a handbook until you memorize the notation.
+In the rest of this document, we assume the reader is at least familiar with the GraphQL notation and has some knowledge of how to go about writing a query.
+The [official documentation](https://graphql.org) and [this cheatsheet](https://wehavefaces.net/graphql-shorthand-notation-cheatsheet-17cd715861b6) are useful as a reference until you memorize the notation.

 ### GraphQL.js